ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 • watershed infarcts are common

-• clinical presentation (especially the incidence of bleeding) is influenced by race (higher incidence of bleeding in Asians than in Caucasians)
+• clinical presentation, especially the incidence of bleeding, is influenced by racial factors, with a higher prevalence of bleeding observed in Asians compared to Caucasians

 Diagnostic evaluation